dvrk-dvys/dvrk-dvys/README.md

 AI ethicist at heart.
 Data Engineer & ML-Ops by trade.
 </div>

-AI ethicist at heart.
-Data Engineer & ML-Ops by trade.

 ## About Me

 > 🤖 Currently building an agentic RAG system to detect user affinity groups, online factions & LLM Bot activity by applying NLP & NLI paradigms to web intelligence.